sidwan02/gemini-cli-gemma/understand.md

 `ollama pull gemma3n:e2b`

+# Demo:

+- Without env context:
-answer the simple task with the gemma agent of what gemma.ts defines
+  `answer the simple task with the gemma agent of what gemma.ts defines`
+- With env context:
+  `answer the simple task with the gemma agent: explain briefly the current coding workspace.`